chriswebb/csBCrypt/README.md

 ## Contributing

-Please report bugs to Chris Webb.
+Please report bugs to this repository as a new issue.

 To add a new feature:

 1. Fork this repository.